ONSdigital/business-index-dataload/docs/bi-dataload-testing.md

 ## Testing approach ##

 * We have **not** implemented full test coverage for Spark code in this application.
-* Much of the functionality of this application is based on standard Spark operations, so there is not much purtpose in testing standard Spark code.
+* Much of the functionality of this application is based on standard Spark operations, so there is not much point in testing standard Spark code.
 * Spark applications typically consist of **transformations** that manipulate data and **actions** that typically perform reduce operations and will cause data to be materialised at runtime.

 ### Testing non-Spark code ###